bagasp5621/express-mongo-boiler-plate/README.md

 Upcoming updates:

-1. Integration of Google OAuth and possibly Facebook Login
-2. Enhancement of the basic MVC boilerplate
+1. Enhancement of the basic MVC boilerplate

 === CREATED BY BAGAS PRASETYA ===